MizuhaHimuraki/github-name-mapper/docs/en/Features.md

 ![Popup Menu](../img/ui/popup.png)

-### 2. Basic Settings
+### 2. Data Source Settings
-In the Control Panel, you can configure the remote JSON data source.
+In the Control Panel, you can configure multiple remote JSON data sources.
-- **JSON URL**: The URL to fetch the mapping data from.
+- **Multiple URLs**: Add one or more JSON URLs.
+Data from all enabled sources will be automatically merged (deduplicated by GitHub username).
+- **Enable/Disable**: Toggle each data source on or off individually.
+- **Load All**: Fetch data from all enabled sources at once.
-- **Auto Update**: Enable daily automatic updates from the remote source.
+- **Auto Update**: Enable daily automatic updates from all enabled sources.

 ![Basic Settings](../img/ui/settings-basic-URL-and-auto-load.png)